WasmEdge/docs/docs/contribute/source/os/macos.md

   - Big Sur
   - Catalina

-If you would like to develop WasmEdge on MacOS, please follow this guide to build and test from source code.
+If you want to develop WasmEdge on MacOS, please follow this guide to build and test from source code.

 ## Get Source Code